 by Texas Homesteader ~

-Garden Tomatoes Are Coveted!
+Garden Tomatoes Are Garden Favorites!

 Tomatoes are the sweethearts of the vegetable garden, especially down here in the south.
-We eat tomatoes raw in salads, garnishing main dishes, cooked into soups & stews and made into savory sauces.
+We eat tomatoes raw in salads, for garnishing main dishes, cooked into soups & stews and made into savory sauces.

 My favorite way to put them into action is to make Fresh Garden Pico de Gallo.
 I can eat that stuff with a spoon, y’all!